d-smith/ml-speciality-notes/acloud.guru/04-data-preparation.md

 * Encoding needs are ML algorithm specific
 * Text into numbers
-* No single rule that universally applies for transformatopm
+* No single rule that universally applies for transformation
-* Many differnt approach, each of which can impact on the outcode of your analysis
+* Many different approaches, each of which can impact on the outcode of your analysis

 ## Text Feature Engineering